 The SERVQUAL is a system designed to measure service quality as perceived by the customer.
 Relying on information from focus group interviews, d, its innovators Parasuraman, Zeithaml and Berry identified basic dimensions that reflect service attributes used by consumers in evaluating the quality of service provided by service businesses at first in 1985 and over the years they have developed their formulas.
 The foundation of SERVQUAL is that the customers viewpoint of service quality is of the greatest importance.
-Basically, this system measures the gap between what customers expect form their service quality (before their interaction with the service), and their actual evaluation of the service provided of these components: reliability; responsiveness;
+Basically, this system measures the gap between what customers expect form their service quality (before their interaction with the service), and their actual evaluation of the service provided (after their interaction).
+In the original publication SERVQUAL consisted of these components: reliability; responsiveness;